aluxnimm/outlookcaldavsynchronizer/README.md

 ### Changelog ###

+#### 2.8.0 ####
+- New features
+	- Configurable custom properties mapping for Appointments and Tasks.
+	- Update NuGet packages for Google API and NUnit.

 #### 2.7.0 ####
 - New features
 	- Map UID to GlobalAppointmentID for new meetings to avoid double events from Mail invites (only possible in Outlook 2013+).